freire-guido/community-manager/README.md

 # community-manager
-Questioning the relationship between automation and socialization
+A Random Forest Regressor fueled-instagram bot that questions the relationship between automation and socialization. >60% followbacks correctly predicted.